ArchieCall/AccurateSleepOld/README.md

 * use sleep_ns() whenever sleep() is not accurate enough for your purposes
 * call a function on a precise interval
 * syncrhonize some action to a real time process or clock
+* produce timestamps or tokens on some frequency
 *

 -------------